HafizMuhammdUsamaSaleem/Regular-Advance-Python-Topics/class1/README.md.txt

-# Class1 Hello World with python
+# Class_1 Hello World with python
+There are alot of IDE's of Python.
+In this class we got a chance to familiar with some of them that are mentioned below.
 1. Hello world with python
     * Windows Operating System (OS)
         * **windows + R** -> `cmd`